 2.5 ABOR Review

 ABOR reviews the submissions and approves, denies or modifies the requests.
 The ABOR decisions are documented in ABOR minutes.
-The Senior Vice Provost notifies colleges, departments and programs of the decision via email and the Provost's Office posts the approved requests to the University fees website.
+The Senior Vice Provost notifies colleges, departments and programs of the decision via email and the Provost's Office posts the approved requests to the University fees website that summer.

 When a new program fee or differential tuition is approved, the academic unit will need to create new accounts in the university’s accounting system, new item types in the university’s student records system, establish business procedures, and submit the initial budget.